vitejs/vite/docs/guide/introduction.md

 Ensuring optimal output and behavioral consistency between the dev server and the production build isn't easy.
 This is why Vite ships with a pre-configured [build command](./build) that bakes in many [performance optimizations](./features#build-optimizations) out of the box.

+### Why Not Bundle with esbuild?

+While `esbuild` is blazing fast and is already a very capable bundler for libraries, some of the important features needed for bundling _applications_ are still work in progress - in particular code-splitting and CSS handling.
+For the time being, Rollup is more mature and flexible for application bundling.
+That said, we won't rule out the possibility of using `esbuild` for production build when it stabilizes these features in the future.

 ## Browser Support

 - Vite requires [native ESM dynamic import support](https://caniuse.com/es6-module-dynamic-import) during development.